ndiddy99/openmadoola/README.md

 - Fixed a bug where killing Darutos and then dying to one of his fireballs would let you skip fighting him after continuing
 - Fixed a bug where sound effects would sometimes get stuck on, glitch out, etc.
 - Fixed a bug where pausing and then unpausing on a castle level would cause the noise channel to drop out of the music
+- Fixed a bug where the mirroring on the fireball that some enemies throw wasn't initialized

 #### Plus-exclusive changes
 - Added the opening/ending text from the arcade version of the game